-Laura was also the founder and Artistic Director of And So Forth (ASF), a company dedicated to interdisciplinary exploration and the facilitation of dialogue between the very best emerging artists in opera and theatre.
-Laura directed and co-wrote ASF’s inaugural production, Damsel/Wife/Witch, a piece challenging contemporary gender expectations through fairy tale, for two actors and a mezzo-soprano; other work with the company has included the hosting of Q&As with established artists, and the curation of a series of development workshops for performers.
+Laura was also the founder and Artistic Director of And So Forth (2014-18), a company dedicated to interdisciplinary exploration and the facilitation of dialogue between the very best emerging artists in opera and theatre.
+Laura directed and co-wrote And So Forth’s inaugural production, Damsel/Wife/Witch (2015), for two actors and a mezzo-soprano; other work with the company included the hosting of Q&As with established artists, and the curation and facilitation of a series of development workshops for performers.

-Biography for website use only, not to be reproduced without permission.
+Biography for website use only; not to be reproduced without permission.